nsfm/dualsense-ts/README.md

 ### Linux - can't access factory info over Bluetooth connection in Node.js

 Factory info uses the HID SET_REPORT feature report protocol, which the Linux kernel's `hid_playstation` driver does not pass through over Bluetooth.
+This mainly limits your ability to check the controller's body color and serial number.
 Factory info is still available over USB or Bluetooth in the browser.
 See [LINUX_HID.md](LINUX_HID.md) for investigation details.

 ## Other Dualsense Variants